-ESL 130 Academic Reading for ESL I (3)
+ESL 130 Academic Reading for ESL I

-An introduction to reading skills necessary for understanding academic writing.
-Emphasis is on vocabulary development, analysis of complex grammatical constructions at the sentence level to improve comprehension, paraphrasing, and summary writing.
-Additional focus is on the improvement of reading speed.
+An introduction to reading skills necessary for understanding academic and other writing.
+Emphasis is on vocabulary development, critical thinking skills, paraphrasing, and summarizing.
+Additional focus is on the improvement of oral reporting.

 ESL 131 Academic Reading for ESL II (3)